UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Related Work

 \section{Related Work}

-In the context of AG communications channel characterization for UAVs, different measurement models and approaches are presented in the literature.
-In \cite{8787874}, the authors surveyed and analyzed the A2G, G2G, and A2A channel measurements and models for both civil aeronautical and UAV communications.
-This paper analyses the link budget of UAV communications and presents design guidelines for managing the link budget taking account of propagation losses and link fading.
-In \cite{ALMEIDA2021102525}, the authors presented a model for the characterization of the A2G and G2A channels, while UAV was hovering at different altitudes including different Line-of-Sight (LoS) distances from the User Equipment (UE).
+In the context of A2G communications channel characterization for UAVs, different measurement models and approaches are presented in the literature.
+In the study conducted by~\cite{8787874}, the authors performed a comprehensive analysis of A2G, Ground-to-Ground~(G2G), and Air-to-Air~(A2A) channel measurements and models, specifically focusing on civil aeronautical and UAV communications.
+Their work primarily delved into the link budget analysis of UAV communications, where they examined and presented design guidelines to effectively manage communication links, taking into account propagation losses and link fading.
+In~\cite{ALMEIDA2021102525}, the authors presented a model for the characterization of the A2G and G2A channels, while the UAV was hovering at different altitudes including different Line-of-Sight (LoS) distances from the User Equipment (UE).
 The channel model has been analyzed in terms of path loss and fast-fading components.
-In \cite{9170768}, A2G channel measurements are presented for small-sized UAVs at different environmental conditions and altitude values between 15 and 105 m.
-Path loss, shadow fading, Doppler effect, Power Delay Profile (PDP), Root-Mean-Square (RMS) delay spread, RMS doppler frequency spread, and the Rician K-factor were used to characterize the channel.
-The Rician K-factor is one of the main characteristics of a wireless channel to define the ratio of the signal power in the LoS component to the scattered power.
+In~\cite{9170768}, A2G channel measurements are presented for small-sized UAVs at different environmental conditions and altitude values between 15~m and 105~m.
+Path loss, shadow fading, Doppler effect, Power Delay Profile, Root-Mean-Square (RMS) delay spread, RMS Doppler frequency spread, and the Rician K-factor were used to characterize the channel.
+While their investigation provided valuable insights into the general characteristics of these wireless channels, they did not extensively explore the impact of UAV heading on channel behavior, which is crucial in dynamic UAV scenarios.\looseness=-1